 - 1. Click the System link at top right corner of the Instant main window.
 The System window appears. - 2.
+In the General tab, enter a name for the Virtual Controller in the Name text box. - 3.
 Click the Show advanced options link.
-The advanced options are displayed. - 3.
-In the General tab, enter the appropriate IP address in the Virtual Controller IP text box The IP configured for the Virtual Controller can be in the same subnet as W-IAP or can be in a different subnet.
-If the Virtual Controller IP is in a different subnet, configure the Virtual Controller mask, gateway, and VLAN as described in the following steps: - a.
-Enter subnet mask details in the Virtual Controller Netmask text box. - b.
-Enter a gateway address in the Virtual Controller Gateway text box. - c.
-Enter Virtual Controller VLAN n the Virtual Controller VLAN text box.
+The advanced options are displayed. - 4.
+Enter the appropriate IP address in the Virtual Controller IP text box. - 5.
+Enter subnet mask details in the Virtual Controller Netmask text box. - 6.
+Enter a gateway address in the Virtual Controller Gateway text box. - 7.
+Enter VLAN ID to which you want to associate the Virtual Controller, in the Virtual Controller VLAN text box. - 8.
+Click OK.